ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/understanding-the-data.md

 - **Urban-Wildland Interface**: Places where cities or towns meet natural areas like forests, creating unique fire risks.
 - **Hotspot**: An area that shows much higher temperatures than the areas around it, which could indicate fire risk.
 - **Resampling**: The process of taking satellite data that shows temperature every 1km and making it show temperature every 500m instead, giving us more detailed information.
+- **EDA (Exploratory Data Analysis)**: The initial investigation of data to discover patterns, spot anomalies, and test assumptions using statistical summaries and visualizations.

 ## Part 1: Basic LST Understanding